A Quantum Model for Entropic Springs: Mesoscopic Effects

-Qualitative behaviors of the damping and dephasing rates of the oscillation is followed by Fig.\ref{qualitative}.
-By fitting the evolution with an exponential decay envelope, the damping rate of $\left\langle x(t) \right\rangle$ is found to be suppressed by 1/N (Fig. \ref{qualitative}(a)).
-The dephasing rate is quantified by the initial growing slope of the impurity, which is also suppressed by $1/N$ as in Fig. \ref{qualitative}(b).
-We define an entropic spring parameter $R_S$ to quantify the entropic contribution,
+The qualitative behavior of the damping of $\left\langle x \right\rangle$ and dephasing of 1-Tr[$\rho_{\rm osc}^2(t)$] is followed in Fig. \ref{qualitative}.
+By fitting the evolution with an exponential decay envelope, the damping rate of $\left\langle x(t) \right\rangle$ is found to be proportional to 1/N (Fig. \ref{qualitative}(a)).
+The dephasing is also suppressed by $1/N$ as shown in Fig. \ref{qualitative}(b) and is proportional to the entropic spring parameter $R_S$ as shown in Fig. \ref{qualitative}(c).

-the ratio between the frequency associated with entropic Hooke's law (eq.\ref{FS}) and the effective frequency.
-The dephasing rate is proportional to $R_S$ as in Fig. \ref{qualitative}(c).